OpenEvalProject/evals/manuscripts/elife-63997/v2/manuscript.md

 ## Results

-## Experimental design
+### Experimental design

 To identify the substrates that are most dependent upon persistent calnexin/calreticulin binding, we isolated and identified endogenous substrates of the ER protein folding sensors UGGT1 and UGGT2.
 As the product of a reglucosylation by the UGGTs is a monoglucosylated N-glycan, the presence of the monoglucosylated glycoform was used as a readout for substrate reglucosylation.
 N-glycans are originally transferred to nascent glycoproteins containing three glucoses, therefore a monoglucosylated glycan can be generated either through trimming of two glucoses from the nascent N-linked glycan or through reglucosylation by the UGGTs.
 In order to isolate the reglucosylation step from the trimming process, a gene edited cell line was created that transfers abbreviated unglucosylated N-linked glycans to nascent chains.
 The N-linked glycosylation pathway in mammalian cells is initiated through the sequential addition of monosaccharides, mediated by the ALG (Asn-linked glycosylation) gene products, to a cytosolically exposed dolichol-P-phosphate embedded in the ER membrane (Aebi, 2013; Cherepanova et al., 2016; Figure 1A).
 The immature dolichol-P-phosphate precursor is then flipped into the ER lumen and sequential carbohydrate addition is continued by additional ALG proteins.
 The completed N-glycan (Glc3Man9GlcNAc2) is then appended to an acceptor Asn residue in the sequon Asn-Xxx-Ser/Thr/Cys (where Xxx is not a Pro) by the oligosaccharyl transferase (OST) complex (Cherepanova et al., 2016).
 Initially, a Chinese Hamster Ovary (CHO) cell line with a defect in Alg6 was employed to establish the utility of this approach to follow (re)glucosylation (Quellhorst et al., 1999; Cacan et al., 2001; Pearse et al., 2008; Pearse et al., 2010; Tannous et al., 2015).
 As the CHO proteome is poorly curated compared to the human proteome, CRISPR/Cas9 was used to knock out the ALG6 gene in HEK293-EBNA1-6E cells to provide a cellular system that transferred non-glucosylated glycans (Man9GlcNAc2) to substrates.
 In these ALG6-/-cells, a monoglucosylated glycan is solely created by the glucosylation by the UGGTs providing a suitable system to follow the glucosylation process (Figure 1B).

 ![Figure 1.](https://cdn.elifesciences.org/articles/63997/elife-63997-fig1-v2.jpg)

 **Figure 1.:** (A) The pathway of N-glycosylation in eukaryotic cells is depicted.
 N-glycan synthesis is initiated in the outer endoplasmic reticulum (ER) membrane leaflet on a dolichol-P-phosphate facing the cytoplasm.
 Flipping of the precursor N-glycan to the ER luminal leaflet and further synthesis steps mediated by ALG proteins leads to eventual transfer of a Glc3Man9GlcNAc2 N-glycan to a substrate by the oligosaccharyl transferase complex.
 ALG6 (red lettering) catalyzes the transfer of the initial glucose onto the Man9 precursor N-glycan.
 (B) In wild-type (WT) cells, a Glc3Man9GlcNAc2 N-glycan is transferred to substrates.
 Monoglucosylated substrates may therefore occur via trimming by glucosidases I/II (GlsI/II) or reglucosylation by UGGT1/2.
-In ALG6 cells, a Man-/-9GlcNAc2 N-glycan is transferred to substrates.
+In ALG6-/- cells, a Man9GlcNAc2 N-glycan is transferred to substrates.
 Therefore, monoglucosylated substrates may only occur through reglucosylation by UGGT1/2.
 Deoxynojirimycin (500 μM) was added to block the trimming of monoglucosylated substrates by GlsII.
-ALG6 cells were then lysed and split equally between affinity purifications with either GST-CRT or GST-CRT-Y109A bound to glutathione beads.
+ALG6-/- cells were then lysed and split equally between affinity purifications with either GST-CRT or GST-CRT-Y109A bound to glutathione beads.
 Affinity-purified samples were then reduced, alkylated, trypsinized, and labeled with tandem mass tag (TMT) labels.
-Samples were then deglycosylated with PNGaseF, pooled, and analyzed by mass spectrometry. (-/-C) Substrates were identified by dividing the quantification of the TMT label in the GST-CRT condition for each protein by that of the associated GST-CRT-Y109A condition, yielding the fold increase.
+Samples were then deglycosylated with PNGaseF, pooled, and analyzed by mass spectrometry.
+(C) Substrates were identified by dividing the quantification of the TMT label in the GST-CRT condition for each protein by that of the associated GST-CRT-Y109A condition, yielding the fold increase.
 Localization as predicted by UniprotKB annotation is depicted.
 A cutoff of threefold increase was applied.
 Data is representative of two independent experiments.
 Error bars represent standard error of the mean (SEM).
 (D) The N-glycoproteome (N-glycopro) was computationally determined by collecting all proteins annotated to contain N-glycans by UniprotKB.
-Annotated localization information was then used to computationally determine the localization distribution of the N-glycoproteome as well as the identified UGGT substrates.Figure 1—source data 1.Figure 1C.
+Annotated localization information was then used to computationally determine the localization distribution of the N-glycoproteome as well as the identified UGGT substrates.

 To aid in substrate identification, an inhibitor of glucosidases I and II, deoxynojirimycin (DNJ), was added 1 hr prior to cell lysis to block glucose trimming and trap monoglucosylated products.
 Monoglucosylated substrates were then isolated by affinity purification using recombinant glutathione S-transferase-calreticulin (GST-CRT), as calreticulin binds monoglucosylated proteins.
 To account for nonspecific binding, a lectin-deficient construct (GST-CRT-Y109A) was used as an affinity purification control (Kapoor et al., 2004).
 Affinity purified substrates were reduced, alkylated, and trypsin digested.
 The resulting peptides were labeled with tandem mass tags (TMTs) (Rauniyar and Yates, 2014), deglycosylated using PNGaseF, and analyzed by mass spectrometry to identify substrates of the UGGTs.
 The use of TMT, as well as the control GST-CRT-Y109A affinity purification, allows for robust, quantitative identification of substrates of the UGGTs.
 The resulting data was analyzed by calculating the fold change in abundance of the TMT associated with proteins identified through affinity purification using wild-type (WT) GST-CRT over affinity purification using GST-CRT-Y109A.
 To be considered a UGGT substrate, a cutoff of threefold (WT GST-CRT/GST-CRT-Y109A) was applied.
 This conservative cutoff was set to give a high level of confidence in the identified substrates, as below this cutoff, increasing fractions of non-secretory pathway proteins were found.

-## Substrate identification of the UGGTs
+### Substrate identification of the UGGTs

 In order to determine the cellular substrates of the UGGTs, the above glycoproteomics protocol was followed using ALG6-/- cells.
 A restricted pool of 37 N-linked glycosylated proteins was identified as substrates of the UGGTs (Figure 1C and Supplementary file 1).
 Prosaposin, the only previously known endogenous substrate of the UGGTs, was included in this group, supporting the utility of the approach (Pearse et al., 2010).
 Integrin β−1 showed the most significant fold change (WT GST-CRT/GST-CRT-Y109A) of ~26-fold, indicating there is a large dynamic range of reglucosylation levels.